Brazil waits on Neymar for South Korea game at World Cup - WHIZ News

 Midfielder Fred replaced Neymar against Switzerland.
 With Brazil already through to the knockout phase, Tite rotated the entire squad against Cameroon.

-This will be the first time Brazil and South Korea meet in an official match, with the Brazilians winning six of their seven friendlies.
+This will be the first time Brazil and South Korea meet in an official match, with the Brazilians winning six of their seven friendlies, including 5-1 in June.
 South Korea’s only win came in 1999.

+“We can’t think it’s going to be an easy game like it was in that friendly,” Brazil captain Thiago Silva said.
+“Now it’s the World Cup and they’ve advanced in a very tough group.
+We have a lot of respect for them.”

 South Korea advanced in Qatar thanks to a dramatic stoppage-time goal by Hwang Hee-chan in a 2-1 victory over Portugal.
-It had drawn with Uruguay in its opener and then lost to Ghana.
+The team had drawn with Uruguay in its opener and then lost to Ghana.

 Hwang was expected to be in the starting lineup again against Brazil after missing the team’s first two games because of a hamstring injury.

+Bento complained of the short three-day rest period between games from the group stage to the round of 16, saying it hurt South Korea more than Brazil, which rested its regular starters in its final group match.

+“It’s not fair,” Bento said.
+“I think that it has to do with the new FIFA reality, which is to create worse conditions for the less-favored teams and probably better conditions for the more-favored ones.”

-South Korea is trying to advance past the round of 16 for the first time since its historic run as a co-host in 2002, when it made it to the semifinals and ended fourth.
-It was eliminated in the group stage both in 2014 and 2018.
+South Korea is trying to advance past the round of 16 for the first time since its historic run as a co-host in 2002, when it made it to the semifinals and ended up fourth.
+The South Koreans were eliminated in the group stage both in 2014 and 2018.

 Brazil is trying to win its first World Cup title since the 2002 tournament in Japan and South Korea.
-The Selecao has made it to the last eight in every tournament since then, with its best run being the semifinal appearance at the home tournament in 2014.
+The Selecao has made it to the quarterfinals in every tournament since then, with its best run being the semifinal appearance at home in 2014.

 The winner of the match will face either Japan or 2018 runner-up Croatia in the quarterfinals.